AI Agent Security

 Data Processing Agreements with AI Providers

-Every external service that your AI agents communicate with represents a data processing relationship that requires formal agreements.
-The most critical of these is the agreement with your LLM provider.
-When your AI agent sends data to OpenAI, Anthropic, Google, or any other LLM provider's API, you are transferring personal data to a data processor under GDPR.
-This transfer requires a Data Processing Agreement that specifies the processor's obligations regarding data security, sub-processors, data retention, breach notification, and data subject rights assistance.
+When your agent sends data to OpenAI, Anthropic, or any LLM provider, you're transferring personal data to a processor under GDPR.
+This requires a DPA covering security obligations, sub-processors, retention, breach notification, and data subject rights assistance.

 Part 4